Antony1060/blog/src/routes/posts/en/the_journey.md

 ![Discord DM](https://media.antony.red/CjunME.png)

-..., ok whatever, basically it deploys your website and servies it, here's the [GitHub repo](https://github.com/lvkdotsh/signal-edge/).
+..., ok whatever, basically it deploys your website and serves it, here's the [GitHub repo](https://github.com/lvkdotsh/signal-edge/).
 Anyways so I chose that to host my website.
 And so far, it's been amazing.
 Deploy times are extremely quick, autodeployment was really simple to set up and the loading times are ⚡ blazing fast.

 At the time of writing, there's one instance of it deployed on a shared k8s cluster of ours so there's no public interface for it.